HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 Integrating the forces defines its scalar potential, the energy function.
 The energy function between vertices $i$ and $j$ is defined as $E_{i,j}$, the sum of the attractive energy $E^a_{i,j}$ and the repulsive energy $E_r$.

-In the FR algorithm, we seek the equilibrium of the energy function by simulating the system.
+In the FR algorithm, we seek the equilibrium of the forces by simulating the system.
 In contrast to this ordinary approach, we minimize the energy function to seek the equilibrium.

 Note that the minimum of $f$ yields the equilibrium positions since $\nabla f(X)$ corresponds to the forces.